understanding-the-connected-home/book/future.md

 ## DONE

 _Smartphones are a sign of the speed of change that our homes may soon face.
 These rapid lifecyles bring risks, such as security vulnerabilities and broken devices.
-There's an urgency to address these issues now, and to ensure throughout that the home remains a place that puts humans first._
+There's an urgency to address these issues now, as well as innovation opportunities, to ensure throughout that the home remains a place that puts humans first._

 ## The speed of change